Introduction to Geographic Science

 - Contracting (examples as of 2023 – Europe, China,and Japan)

-These shapes also illustrate the percentage of a population under the age of fifteen or over the age of sixty-five, which are standard indicators of population growth.
+These shapes also illustrate the percentages of the population under the age of fifteen and over the age of sixty-five, which are standard indicators of population growth.
 Many post-industrial countries have a negative population growth rate.
 Their population pyramids are narrow at the bottom, indicating an urbanized population with small family sizes.